karlstav/cava/README.md

     output = sdl

 Just a bit of explination.
 X11/Xlib utilizes hardware drawing (if availble), while SDL2 utilizes software drawing (this could be changed in the future, however).
-The only reason why SDL2 is kept as a option is that it works on non X11 display servers (Wayland and such).
+The only reason why SDL2 is kept as a option is that it works on non X11 display servers (Wayland and such), whereas X doesn't.

 In the graphical modes you also have some other features, such as:

 Options that are unique to 'sdl' and 'x' modes alone:

 Toggle fullscreen: